 While physical differences often are used to define race, in general, there is no consensus for this term.
 Typically, race has been defined using observable physical or biological criteria, such as skin color, hair color or texture, facial features, etc. However, these biological assumptions of race have been determined to be inaccurate and harmful by biologists, anthropologists, psychologists, and other scientists.
 Research has proven no biological foundations to race and that human racial groups are more alike than different; in fact, most genetic variation exists within racial groups rather than between groups.
-Therefore, racial differences in areas such as academics or intelligence are not based on biological differences but are instead related to economic, historical, and social factors.5 eties.6 In the US, people of color experience more racial prejudice and discrimination than White people.
+Therefore, racial differences in areas such as academics or intelligence are not based on biological differences but are instead related to economic, historical, and social factors.

+Instead, race has been socially constructed and has different social and psychological meanings in many societies.
+In the US, people of color experience more racial prejudice and discrimination than White people.
 The meanings and definitions of race have also changed over time and are often driven by policies and laws (e.g., one drop rule or laws).